 5. Keep your visit as short as possible

 Now is not the time to think you can show up and shoot the breeze (unless the new mommy insists).
 Keep it super quick, 30 – 45 minutes max.

 6. Do not assume, ask if you can hold the newborn baby

 Do not assume you can hold the baby.
 Ask if you may hold the baby, and then wash your hands.
 If hand sanitizer is handed to you – do not feel offended.

 7. Don’t forget about the older sibling

-Bringing home a new baby is also a huge adjustment for an elder child.
+Bringing home a newborn baby is also a huge adjustment for an elder child.
 Hence, if you are a visitor, do not only focus on the new baby, also reach out to and engage the elder sibling.

-8. Just use common sense
+8. Just use common sense when visiting a newborn

 The birth of a baby is an exciting time for parents and their friends and family.
 However, during this time let the parents set boundaries as to what they need and tune into that.
-However, no new mom and dad will say ‘no’ if you say ‘Hey, I am dropping by to drop off a lasagna.’
+However, no new mom and dad will say ‘no’ if you say ‘Hey, I am dropping by to drop off lasagna.’

 Further Reading: Why you Need a Baby Tracking Journal for your newborn